 Reto Speck (1974) is an intellectual historian and works as a researcher at NIOD and a research fellow at King’s College London.
 His research interests lie at the intersection of historiography, archival theory and digital infrastructures.
-He is exploring these interests in the context of two large European project: European Holocaust Research Infrastructure (EHRI) and Parthenos.
+He is exploring these interests in the context of the European Holocaust Research Infrastructure (EHRI) project of which he is the Deputy Director.

 Reto Speck received his PhD from Queen Mary, University of London in April 2010, and his BA (Contemporary History) and MA (Intellectual History) from the University of Sussex, Brighton.
 Previous to his doctoral research, Reto worked for two years at the Arts and Humanities Data Service, London, and he has also taught the history of political thought at Queen Mary, University of London.